Bestansur: The site and its environment

 Bestansur is a tell located on the left bank of the Tanjero River and near several other perennial and seasonal springs and streams in the Shahrizor Plain.
 This is an area that has been densely occupied throughout time, as evidenced by the many sites that have been recorded by archaeological surveys, including, for example, the large site of Yasintepe.
 Bestansur measures some 80–90 m in diameter and is 6 m high.

 History of research

-The site was first examined by Ephraim Speiser in 1927 who noted that the pottery dated to before Perian times.
+The site was first examined by Ephraim Speiser in 1927 who noted that the pottery dated to before Persian times.
 The site was surveyed the Iraqi Directorate of Antiquities, and by the Shahrizor Survey Project (where Bestansur received the site number SSP 6).
 Excavations have been undertaken at Bestansur since 2012 by the University of Reading and the University of British Columbia, co-directed by Roger Mathews, Wendy Matthews, and Kamal Raheem.
 Surface survey has recorded evidence of a spread of Neolithic artefacts, including chert and obsidian.
 Test trenches were excavated to establish the extent of Early Neolithic occupation, which is thought to cover an area of 100 x 50 m.
 A gradiometry survey has recorded evidence for Neo-Assyrian activity.

 Bestansur is on the UNESCO World Heritage Tentative List.